Monopole and instanton effects in QCD: Instanton effects

-In this section, we first determine the normalization factors by matching the numerical results with the experimental results of the pion and kaon.
-We then re-estimate the decay constants and the chiral condensate using the normalization factors.
-We suppose that the light quark masses become heavy by increasing the magnetic charge.
-Therefore, we estimate the catalytic effects of monopoles on the masses of the mesons and light quarks.
-Finally, we evaluate the catalytic effects of monopoles on the decay width and the lifetime of the charged pion using the computed results as the input values.
+We have demonstrated that the decay constant increases and that the chiral condensate decreases when increasing the number density of the instantons and anti-instantons.
+In this section, we show the instanton effects on the observables.
+We first determine the normalization factors by matching the numerical results with the experimental results of the pion and kaon.
+We then re-evaluate the decay constants and the chiral condensate using the normalization factors.
+Suppose that the light quark masses become heavy by increasing the number density of the instantons and anti-instantons.
+We evaluate the instanton effects on the masses of the light quarks and mesons and the decay constants of the mesons.
+Finally, we estimate the catalytic effect on the charged pion.